The categories of this information that we collect, process, hold and share include:

 Data collection requirements

-To be granted access to Statutory Complaint information, organisations must comply with strict terms and conditions covering the confidentiality and handling of the data, security arrangements and retention and use of the data.
+To be granted access to such information, organisations must comply with strict terms and conditions covering the confidentiality and handling of the data, security arrangements and retention and use of the data.

 Requesting access to your personal data